-The makerspace works closely with LaunchNET and the Student Multimedia Studio at Kent State, and is under the direction of University Libraries.
-For further information about Spark contact KentStateSpark@gmail.com or call 330-672-3679.
+The makerspace was a node of the Design Innovation ecosystem at Kent State.
+Spark worked closely with LaunchNET and the Student Multimedia Studio at Kent State, and was under the direction of University Libraries.

 There are many interpretations of what constitutes a makerspace.
 A general definition is that a makerspace, sometimes referred to as a hackerspace or fablab, is a creative, DIY space where people can gather to create, invent and learn.
 Makerspaces can exist in many forms and be equipped with a variety of tools and equipment, but the general intent is to be a space that encourages making, collaborating and sharing knowledge.

 Kent, OH 44240